Weekend on blooming Velika Planina

 It has been an immense pleasure to be guiding every single one of you to the mountains; to hit the dusty or snowy trail, sweat and curse the steep slopes together, climb spectacular peaks, relax at lakes, run from massive thunderstorms, marvel at mind-blowing sunrises and sunsets, and cheer in the huts with even more like-minded adventurers.
 Together we made the almost impossible in this more and more virtual world possible… we felt completely alive and happy!
 Thank you again guys for coming on our tours and helping create this awesome energy!
 You are the best!

-Let’s see our adventures in pictures…
+Let’s see our Slovenia mountain adventures in pictures…

 Continue reading.